Tim Berard Ph.D., Associate Professor of Sociology, Kent State University

 Selected Teaching & Research Interests

-Law & Society; Sociology of Deviance & Criminological Theory; Inequality & Discrimination; Racial/Ethnic Relations; Sociological Theory; Culture & Subcultures; Language & Social Interaction; Social Identity & Membership Categorization Analysis.
+Law & Society; Sociology of Deviance & Criminology; Inequality & Discrimination; Racial/Ethnic Relations; Sociological and Criminological Theory; Culture & Subcultures; Language & Social Interaction; Social Identity & Membership Categorization Analysis.

 Selected Current Research/Publication Projects